true-gler/gptrender/README.md

-# A React App that renders responses of Open AI
+# A React App that renders Open AI responses

 and provides the returned code.